Lee Rowan School of

 ELPP 112 Electrical Wiring Lab (1.5 credits) Familiarizes students with the principles of motor control and controllers and industrial wiring, including the principles of electrical safety with the use of the National Electrical Code.
 Provides an introduction to residential and commercial wiring along with practice in the safe construction of simple wiring circuits.

 ELPP 221 Electrical Power I (2.5 credits) Offers an introduction to electrical power generators, including the overall power generation system, exciters, voltage regulators, and generator auxiliary systems.
 Also introduces how to startup, run, and shut down AC generators.
 Covers basic AC circuits with resistive, inductive, and capacitive loads.
 Provides instruction in the calculation and measurement of real power, apparent power, and reactive power.
 Introduces single phase transformations and motors.

-ELPP 231 Electrical Power II (2.5 credits) Introduces 3-phase power and how it is generated.
+ELPP 231 Electrical Power II (2.5 credits) Introduces three phase power and how it is generated.
 Studies Wye and Delta transformer connections with current, voltage, and power calculations for resistive, capacitive, and inductive loads.
 Also introduces high voltage power transmission, station service systems, and switchyard and substation components.
 Offers lab study of motors and generators.

-ELPP 251 Industrial Control (2.5 credits) Examines various types of motor control circuits including full and reduced voltage starters, manual and automatic controls, and sensing and control devices.
+ELPP 251 Industrial Motor Control (2.5 credits) Examines various types of motor control circuits including full and reduced voltage starters, manual and automatic controls, and sensing and control devices.
 Lab exercises make extensive use of fault insertion and troubleshooting techniques and include a design project.
-Examines solid state devices in-depth.
+Examines solid state devices in depth.

 ELPP 261 Programmable Logic Controllers (2.5 credits) Introduces students to PLCs (Programmable Logic Controllers) using state-of-the-art training equipment.
 Through lab intensive instruction, students learn to program the Allen-Bradley SLC-500 PLC.
 Students write, program, and troubleshoot control circuits containing timers, counters, comparison circuits, bit shift operations, and sequencer functions.

-PRPL 111 Low Pressure Boilers (2 credits) Introduces basic principles of stationary engineering and gives an overview of the school’s Power Plant operations, with special emphasis on low pressure boilers, job safety, and operational efficiency.
+PRPL 111 High Pressure Boilers (2 credits) Introduces basic principles of stationary engineering and gives an overview of the school’s Power Plant operations, with special emphasis on high pressure boilers, job safety, and operational efficiency.